jennerdulce/udemycourse/lists/README.md

   - Used when size of array or expression is unknown.
 - do-while loop
   - Same as while, but runs at least 1 iteration even if the boolean expression is false.

+### HashSet vs HashMap

+1. Implementation: HashMap implements Map interface and HashSet implements Set interface.
+2. Duplicates: HashSet doesn’t allow duplicate values.
+HashMap stores key, value pairs and it does not allow duplicate keys.
+If the key is duplicate then the old key is replaced with the new value.
+3. Number of objects during storing objects: HashMap requires two objects put(K key, V Value) to add an element to HashMap object, while HashSet requires only one object add(Object o)
+4. Dummy value: In HashMap no concept of dummy value, HashSet internally uses HashMap to add elements.
+In HashSet, the argument passed in add(Object) method serves as key K. Java internally associates dummy value for each value passed in add(Object) method.
+5. Storing or Adding mechanism: HashMap internally uses hashing to store or add objects, HashSet internally uses HashMap object to store or add the objects.
+6. Speed: HashSet is slower than HashMap.
+7. Insertion: HashMap uses the put() method for storing data, While in HashSet use add() method for add or storing data.

+#### HashSet

+- `HashSet<String> = new HashSet<>()`
+- Adds per object
+- Returns a boolean
+- `.add()` adds key value pair to HashMap
+- Slower than HashMap

+#### HashMap

+- `HashMap<String, Integer> = new HashMap<>()`
+- Adds Key Value pairs
+- Specify what data type these pairs are
+- `.put()` adds key value pair to HashMap

 ### Testing
 - Testing is fairly simple